A Gift for Mom! 🤍

 Originally published on the author’s blog

-Britney Longarzo is the mom of three kiddos, newly a birth doula, and can usually be found wrapped in a cozy robe (even in the summer).
-Britney writes about all things #momlife on her blog, Birth Boobs and Babies.
+Britney Longarzo is the mom of four kiddos, a birth and IVF doula (when the kids finally give her some sleep), and can usually be found wrapped in a cozy robe (even in the summer).
+Britney writes about all things #momlife, food allergies, and grief on her blog, Birth Boobs and Babies.
 She has also been featured on Scary Mommy and Pregnant Chicken.
 You can follow her on Facebook, Instagram, and her website birthboobsandbabies.com.

 Keep Reading